folio-org/mod-ldp/REWRITE.md

 ### TC acceptance

 We no not know how much difficulty we may run into having the updated mod-ldp accepted into the FOLIO flower releases.
-At worst, we may have to run through the whole TC module-approval process again.
-Whether or not that proves necessary, Node is one of the languages already accepted for back-end modules in FOLIO, but Go is not.
-We could possibly get that changed, but it would be additional work.
+At worst, we may have to run through the whole TC module-approval process again, in which case we would likely run into problems with the language choice.
+[As of Poppy, Java 17 and Groovy 2 are the only approved languages](https://wiki.folio.org/display/TC/Poppy#Poppy-Languages.1), and this seems to have been true at least as far back as Lotus.

+Nevertheless, the reality is that mod-graphql, a core module, _is_ written in Node, whatever the guidelines say.
+So that suggests there is likely some openness to Node as back-end language -- probably more than to Go.

 ### Unity of code